Using Peristaltic Waves to...

 Between 2023 and 2024 we performed multiple biological experiments on centipedes in confined environments.
 Among various interesting behaviors, we discovered that centipedes often make use of an earthworm-like motion called peristalsis when their legs are not enough to propel them forward or when they are unable to use them.

-Such observations, as well as the common knowledge that other great obstacle-climbers, legged elongate animals such as caterpillars use such motion too, convinced us of the importance of peristalsis in multilegged.
-Therefore we decided to design a multilegged robot capable of not only using a vertical body wave to propel forward, but also a peristaltic wave.
+These observations, together with the fact that other legged elongate animals that are great obstacle-climbers such as caterpillars use this mode of locomotion too, convinced us of the importance of peristalsis in multilegged robotics.
+Therefore we decided to design a multilegged robot capable of not only using a vertical body wave to propel itself forward, but also a peristaltic wave.

 example image